-Attend a live 8 week Mindfulness Based Stress Reduction Programme in the comfort of your own home, online over zoom.
+Remote Learning – attend a live 8-week Mindfulness Based Stress Reduction Programme in the comfort of your own home, online over zoom.

-Delivered by Josephine Lynch, Director of the Mindfulness Centre, and supported by Shenaz Kelly Rawat, C.Psychol., Ps.SI, (Chartered Psychologist).
+Delivered by Josephine Lynch, Director of the Mindfulness Centre.

 Mindfulness Based Stress Reduction (MBSR) was developed by Dr. Jon Kabat-Zinn at the University of Massachusetts Medical Centre in 1979.
 The course is suitable for those with prior meditation experience as well as those who have none.
 It introduces participants to different forms of mindfulness practice including sitting meditation, body awareness and gentle mindful movement.
-As the emphasis is on bringing mindful awareness into everyday life, a commitment to daily home practice of twenty to thirty minutes is required.
-At the end of the course participants should have acquired a set of practical tools that allow them to cope better with stress in the workplace, and in their personal lives, through increased self-awareness, emotional and attention regulation.
+As the emphasis is on bringing mindful awareness into everyday life a commitment to daily home practice of about 45 minutes is required.
+At the end of the course participants should have acquired a set of practical tools that allow them to cope better with stress in the workplace and in their personal lives, through increased self-awareness, emotional and attention regulation.

-The Programme is suitable for: Anyone who encounters stress and wishes to respond to Stress in life with more understanding and ease.
-Not suitable if in the middle of an acute crisis.
+The programme is suitable for anyone who encounters stress and wishes to respond to stress in life with more understanding and ease.
+It is not suitable if you are in the middle of an acute crisis.

 There will be an individual orientation call with each participant before the start, to enable each person to ask questions and to make sure it’s the right time to partake in this highly experiential programme.

 This workshop is eligible for learning credits/CPD points from The Psychological Society of Ireland and The Addiction Counsellors of Ireland.

 The practices in the programme aim to help the participant to: